 6. Lavender Oil

-The best home remedies on how to treat burns on hand must include lavender oil.
+The best home remedies on how to treat burns on face, skin, fingers, and hand must include lavender oil.
 A French chemist found the healing effect of lavender oil in the 1900s.
 When he burned his hand and plunged it into lavender oil, he found that the oil relieved the pain and even his burn quickly healed.
 Even, lavender oil was used in some hospitals for minor burns.
 You just need to mix 1 tsp of pure lavender oil into a misting bottle of water.
 Then, you shake it and mist your affected areas lightly as often as necessary.
 Alternatively, you can pour lavender oil onto a clean cloth or gauze and then apply it.
 Note to replace the gauze every several hours.
 Similarly, witch hazel and tea tree oil are also useful to treat minor burns.

 The protein and fat content found in milk can help you soothe burns and then promote the healing process.
 You soak your burns on hand in milk for about 15 minutes to get a quick relief.
 Full-fat yogurt can also help you cool and hydrate your affected skin.